 - in light of this judgment it is advised that any assignment should take place under a clause similar to that of 7.1.1 i.e. by service of a required notice.

-For further information about this case, or a discussion about construction and engineering disputes, contact our comprehensive construction law team.
+For further information about this case, or a discussion about construction and engineering disputes, contact our comprehensive team of construction solicitors.